kopepod/TEC_ITESM/TC2007B/FireBase/ReadMe.md

     ```javascript
     implementation(platform("com.google.firebase:firebase-bom:32.2.3"))
     ```
-13. Clock on go to console
+13. Click on go to console
 14. Click on the left side [Build/RealTime Database]
 15. Click on create database
 16. Click on start in **test mode**